 Italian sparkling wine, Spanish sparkling wine, and American sparkling wine can all be great wines, but there are differences between Champagne and sparkling wine.
 Most sparkling wine produced around the world does not use the traditional method because it’s so expensive and labor intensive to produce.
 Even when they do, most sparkling wines still don’t come from the unique terroir of the Champagne region.

+Now that you know how it’s made, I recommend brushing up on how to drink champagne so you know how to enjoy and appreciate it like a seasoned pro.
 If you want to learn more about this amazing wine, if you are looking for help planning a trip or a Champagne tour, we encourage you to check out the resources on our site or reach out to us directly.
 Cheers!